Jamcha123/imagePen/README.md

-# phoup
+# imagePen
-phoup is a website to upload photos and cool website designs like pexels and codepen
+imagePen is a website to upload photos and cool website designs like pexels, codepen and sketchfab